-You should carefully read the entire prospectus supplement, the accompanying prospectus and the other documents incorporated by reference to understand fully our business and the terms and risks of the common units, as well as the tax and other considerations that are important in making your investment decision.
-Unless otherwise indicated, the information in this prospectus supplement assumes no exercise of the underwriters' option to purchase additional common units.
+You should carefully read the entire prospectus supplement, the accompanying prospectus and the other documents incorporated by reference to understand fully our business and the terms and risks of the notes, as well as the tax and other considerations that are important in making your investment decision.
+You should pay special attention to "Risk Factors" beginning on page S-21 of this prospectus supplement, on page 6 of the accompanying prospectus, and included in our Annual Report on Form 10-K for the year ended December 31, 2010 as updated by information included in our subsequently filed periodic and current reports incorporated by reference herein to determine whether an investment in our notes is appropriate for you.